James Beethom Whitehead: Early life

 Whitehead was the second son of the engineer Robert Whitehead (1823–1905) by his wife Frances Maria Johnson (1821–1883).
-His elder sister, Alice, married Georg Anton, Count of Hoyos, and was the mother of Countess Marguerite (wife of Herbert von Bismarck, eldest son of Otto von Bismarck) and Alexander, Count of Hoyos.
+His elder sister, Alice Whitehead, married Georg Anton, Count of Hoyos, and was the mother of Countess Marguerite (wife of Herbert von Bismarck, eldest son of Otto von Bismarck) and Alexander, Count of Hoyos.
 His elder brother, John Whitehead, was the father of Agathe Whitehead (wife of Captain Georg von Trapp and mother of seven children who were the inspiration behind the movie The Sound of Music), and his younger brother, Robert Boville Whitehead also married and had issue.

 He was educated in Austria and at St John's College, Cambridge, where he earned a B.A. degree in 1881 and an M.A. degree in 1887.

 Career

 He entered the diplomatic service in 1881, was appointed Third Secretary in November 1883, and promoted to Second Secretary on 1 January 1887.
 On 1 October 1898, he was appointed Secretary of Legation at Tokyo, in October 1901 he transferred as First Secretary of Legation at Brussels, and in August 1902 he was appointed Secretary at the embassy in Constantinople.
+While in Constantinople, he acted as Chargé d'affaires in the absence of the ambassador during early 1903, and was received by the Sultan.
 In December 1903, he transferred as First Secretary to the embassy in Berlin, and on 1 April 1904 he was promoted to Counselor.

 He was appointed Envoy Extraordinary and Minister Plenipotentiary to the Kingdom of Serbia in June 1906, serving as such until 1910.
 While in this position, he was knighted as a Knight Commander of the Order of St Michael and St George (KCMG) in the 1909 Birthday Honours list in June 1909.

 He was a Justice of the peace for Hampshire.